GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/render-blocking-resources/index.md

 ## Which URLs get flagged as render-blocking resources?

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/)
-flags three types of render-blocking URLs: scripts, stylesheets, and HTML
+flags two types of render-blocking URLs: scripts and stylesheets.
-imports:

 A `<script>` tag that: